 Scarlett is an executive at a privately held California-based LLC, which was likely to be sold in the next few months.
 She owned significant interests in the LLC as one of the initial employees.

-As a proud MBA graduate, she wondered if a portion of the LLC sale could be used to support a meaningful donation to her alma mater.
+As a proud MBA graduate, she wondered if a portion of the LLC could be used to provide meaningful support for her alma mater.

-She spoke with her CPA, who suggested it may be possible to use the LLC interests as a charitable contribution.
-Together they discussed the contribution with Fidelity Charitable and, upon close review of the facts and circumstances, determined that the contribution of the LLC interests could be accepted because a sale was not yet certain to happen.
+She spoke with her CPA, who suggested it may be possible to make a charitable contribution of the LLC interests.
+Together they discussed the contribution with Fidelity Charitable and, upon close review of the facts and circumstances, determined she could contribute the LLC interests to Fidelity Charitable because a sale was not yet certain to happen.

-A few months after the contribution of interests, a buyer was identified and a sale was completed.
-Fidelity Charitable participated as a seller, and the net proceeds of the sale funded Scarlett’s Giving Account, which she used to recommend a grant to her business school.
+A few months after Scarlett's contribution, Fidelity Charitable identified a buyer and sold the LLC interests.
+Fidelity Charitable used the sale proceeds to fund Scarlett's Giving Account, and she recommended a grant to her business school.

-And because no capital gains tax was paid when Fidelity Charitable sold its interest in the LLC, she was able to make an additional grant recommendation to another charitable organization, one that provides college scholarships to foster kids.
+Because capital gains tax did not apply to Fidelity Charitable's sale of its interest in the LLC, Scarlett was able to make an additional grant recommendation to another charitable organization, one that provides college scholarships to foster kids.